kubernetes-sigs/gateway-api/docs-src/spec.md

 <td>
 <em>(Optional)</em>
 <p>Matches define conditions used for matching the rule against
 incoming TCP connections.
+Each match is independent, i.e. this rule will be matched if <strong>any</strong> one of the matches is satisfied.
-Each match is independent, i.e. this rule will be matched if <strong>any</strong> one of the matches is satisfied.</p>
+If unspecified, all requests from the associated gateway TCP listener will match.</p>
 </td>
 </tr>
 <tr>